shaystrong/who-is-shay/README.md

 * I dislike having to chase people for things they said they would do.
 Please be proactive and own items that you indicated you would.
 Follow through.
 * Vulnerability is everything.
 I am learning to be a better leader and contributor everyday.
 I do not know everything and I will ask questions.
 I expect you to do the same.
 * I get anxious when I am late for meetings.
 I also see it as disrespectful to continuously be late for meetings.
 I will try to send you a note if it looks like I am going to be late.
 I will do my best to be on time.
-* <i>Data or death.</i> Just kidding.
-But data is imperative for me to make decisions for the team or to help you with a problem or project.
-When you present ideas or information to me, be data-driven and quantitative if possible.
-Avoid qualitative assessements when possible, especially when talking about engineering projects.
 * I care about you as a person (and your work-life balance).
 I enjoy hearing about your hobbies, families, and projects outside of work.
 * I am a visual learner and communicator.
 I appreciate whiteboarding, graphics, and sketches.
 * I highly value proactivity and a willingness to own things.
 Don't wait for me to task you.